What is an Anxiety Disorder?

 The American Psychological Association describes the major anxiety disorders as follows:

 What is Generalized Anxiety Disorder?
-GAD is characterized by recurring fears or worries, such as about health or finances, and they often have a persistent sense that something bad is just about to happen.
+A generalized anxiety disorder is characterized by recurring fears or worries, such as about health or finances, and they often have a persistent sense that something bad is just about to happen.
 The reason for the intense feelings of anxiety may be difficult to identify.
 But the fears and worries are very real and often keep individuals from concentrating on daily tasks.

-What is Panic Disorder?
-PD involves sudden, intense and unprovoked feelings of terror and dread.
-People who suffer from this disorder generally develop strong fears about when and where their next panic attack will occur, and they often restrict their activities as a result.
+Panic disorder is a specific type of anxiety disorder that involves sudden, intense and unprovoked feelings of terror and dread.
+People who suffer from this type of anxiety disorder generally develop strong fears about when and where their next panic attack will occur, and they often restrict their activities as a result.

-What is Obsessive-Compulsive Disorder?
-OCD is characterized by persistent, uncontrollable and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions) in which individuals engage to try to prevent or rid themselves of these thoughts.
+Obsessive compulsive disorder is a type of anxiety disorder characterized by persistent, uncontrollable and unwanted feelings or thoughts (obsessions) and routines or rituals (compulsions) in which individuals engage to try to prevent or rid themselves of these thoughts.
 Examples of common compulsions include washing hands or cleaning house excessively for fear of germs, or checking work repeatedly for errors.

-As you can see, the answer to the question, “What is anxiety” is not an easy one and is highly individualized.
-However, learning about anxiety is an important step to learning how to cope with anxiety.
+As you can see, the answer to the question, “What is an anxiety disorder” is not an easy one and is highly individualized.
+However, learning about anxiety disorders is an important step to learning how to cope with anxiety.

 Treatment for Anxiety Disorders